Alaskan Tigers Book Three

 This can’t be happening.
 My mate can’t be a tigress.
 I won’t have it.
 Especially a tigress with haunting in her eyes.

 “So you can spill it over me again?
 I think not.”
 She pulled her arm free and pushed past him.
 He turned, his gaze following her as she sauntered down the hallway away from him.
 The sway of her hips drew his attention to her long, lush legs.
 The three-inch high heels she wore only served to add more sashay to her swaying hips.
-He wanted to run after her, to explore the electric jolt he received from her contact, but he instructed his feet to remain where he stood.
+He wanted to run after her, to explore the electric jolt he received from their touch, but he instructed his feet to remain where he stood.
 He didn’t want a tigress as his mate, and he doubted he could help ease the pain within her eyes.

 * * *